Thursday 30 March 2017

-The objective of this project is to help preparers, auditors and regulators use judgement when applying the concept of materiality.
+The objective of this project is to help preparers, auditors and regulators to use judgement when applying the concept of materiality.

 How the concept of materiality is applied in practice is seen by many as a major cause of the ‘disclosure problem’.
 Not making appropriate materiality judgements can result in both the disclosure of too much irrelevant (ie immaterial) information and not enough relevant (ie material) information.

-As part of its Disclosure Initiative the IASB has started a project to research what is meant by the term ‘materiality’.
-We will be looking at local accounting guidance, case law and regulatory and auditing guidance to help us understand how others have used or defined the concept of materiality.
+As part of its Disclosure Initiative the IASB carried out research on what is meant by the term ‘materiality’.
+We looked at local accounting guidance, case law, regulatory and auditing guidance to help us understand how others have used or defined the concept of materiality.
 We spoke to preparers, investors, auditors, regulators and national standard-setters.